2025 Was a Turning Point for AI: Insights, Strategy and Education for Businesses

 The challenge wasn’t AI itself.
 It was clarity and AI education.
 Teams needed a starting point and a trusted partner to help them make sense of it.

-What We Learned From Rob’s AI Test User Class
+From Rob’s AI Test User Class

 In 2025, Rob led an Intro to ChatGPT session with a group of test users.
 Watching experienced professionals interact with AI in real time revealed something important.

-These were smart, capable people who use technology every day — yet hesitation surfaced almost immediately.
+These were smart, capable people who use technology every day.
+Yet, hesitation surfaced almost immediately.
 Participants weren’t sure when to use AI, how to prompt it effectively, or how to assess whether the output could be trusted.

 Most expected the tool to understand their intent with little direction.
 Once they learned how to provide context and interact more deliberately, the value became obvious.

-Teams needed clarity, education, and guidance to help them understand when AI fits, how to use it well, and why it matters.
+By the end of the session, the takeaway reinforced our clients' challenges: Teams needed clarity, education, and guidance to help them understand when AI fits, how to use it well, and why it matters.

 What Became Clear About AI Adoption